U-616

 13 May 1943

-The boat was attacked by escorts in the Mediterranean with 64 depth charges.
-The boat suffered severe damages and had to return to base.
+Convoy escorts in the Mediterranean pounded U-616 with 64 depth charges.
+Severe damage forced the boat to return to base.

 General notes on this boat

 14 May 1944.
-U-616 attacked the convoy GUS-39 and damaged two Allied merchants (G.S.
-Walden and Fort Fidler) on 14 May, 1944 and immediately the Allies began to swamp the area (see page on U-371 for details).
-Aircraft from five squadrons and eight American destroyers hunted the boat until it was defeated on 17 May.
+On 14 May 1944 U-616 attacked convoy GUS 39, damaging two Allied merchants (G.S.
+Walden and Fort Fidler), and the Allies began to swamp the area immediately (see page on U-371 for details).
+Eight American destroyers and aircraft from five squadrons hunted the boat until it was sunk on 17 May.

-Only 5 hours later U-960 attacked the US destroyer USS Ellyson off Oran.
-The destroyer then had survivors from U-616 on board.
-U-960's attack missed the destroyer (luckily for the German POW's on board) and another Swamp operation began which eventually caught and sank U-960 on 19 May.
+Five hours later U-960 attacked the US destroyer USS Ellyson off Oran, which had survivors from U-616 on board.
+Luckily for them, U-960's attack was unsuccessful, and another Swamp operation began, which eventually located and sank U-960 on 19 May.

 Men lost from U-boats